 - Show emotions that don't fit the situation.
 For example, you may smile when talking about sad topics or laugh at the wrong time.

 - Not be able to keep your thoughts straight and not make sense to others when you talk.
 For example, when someone asks you a question, you may give an answer that doesn't make sense, not be able to say much, or only give one-word answers.

 - Cognitive symptoms.
 These symptoms affect how you think.
 They include memory loss and not being able to understand things well enough to make decisions.
 Cognitive symptoms often aren't obvious to you or others.

 - Specific behaviour changes.
-Different types of schizophrenia may cause different behaviours, such as being afraid with little reason, standing in awkward positions for a long time, or making up words.
+Some symptoms of schizophrenia may cause certain behaviours, such as being afraid with little reason, standing in awkward positions for a long time, or making up words.

 Symptoms of schizophrenia usually start in the late teens to mid-20s for men and the late 20s to 30s for women.
 The symptoms may start suddenly or happen gradually.